plotters-rs/plotters-piston/README.md

-# plotters-cairo - The Piston Window backend for Plotters
+# plotters-piston - The Piston Window backend for Plotters

 This is a part of plotters project.
 For more details, please check the following links: i